 Patricia Dreyfus was born in the previous century, near the center of the North American Continent, in Harvey, North Dakota.
 She has lived in California since she was three years old and is “of” that Golden State.
+She grew up in Compton, California.
 Today she lives in Corona del Mar, California, with her first and favorite husband, Gary.

-She is a member of, “The Writing Well,” a group of dedicated writers from the University of California, Irvine, Amherst Writers and Artists, The International Guild of Women Writers, The Los Angeles Poets and Writers Collective, PEN, AWP, California State Poetry Society, Story Circle Network, Thursday Critique Group at Sea Country, and The Academy of American Poets.
+She is a member of, “The Writing Well,” a group of dedicated writers from the University of California, Irvine, Amherst Writers and Artists, The International Guild of Women Writers, The Los Angeles Poets and Writers Collective, PEN, AWP, California State Poetry Society, Story Circle Network, Thursday Critique Group at Sea Country, Women Writing the West, The Academy of American Poets.